Hrothgar Mathews

-Hrothgar Mathews (born January 27, 1964) is a Canadian actor known for his performance as Gill St. George in the 1999 television film Milgaard.
+Hrothgar Mathews (born January 27, 1964) is a Canadian actor known for his performance as Gill St. George in the 1999 television film Milgaard and Ned Yost in When Calls the Heart.

 Career

 He has also played the recurring roles of Mark Fellows in Tom Stone, Det.
 Charlie Klotchko in Da Vinci's Inquest and its spinoff Da Vinci's City Hall, Ned Yost in When Calls the Heart, and Edwin Collar in Motherland: Fort Salem, and films including Johnny and Fathers & Sons.
 For his performance in Milgaard, Mathews won the Gemini Award for Best Supporting Actor in a Dramatic Program or Miniseries at the 14th Gemini Awards.

 Personal life

-He is married to actress Gabrielle Rose.
+He is married to actress Gabrielle Rose and has two sons.